 The capacitance between grid and plate can be made small by mounting an additional electrode, called the screen (grid No. 2), in the tube.
-With the addition of the screen, the tube has four electrodes and is, accordingly, called a tetrode.
+With the addition of the screen the tube has four electrodes of the screen, the tube has four electrodes and is, accordingly, called a tetrode.
 The screen is mounted between the grid and the plate and acts as an electrostatic shield between them, thus reducing the grid-to-plate capacitance.
 The effectiveness of this shielding action is increased by connecting a bypass capacitor between screen and cathode.
 By means of the screen and this bypass capacitor, the grid-plate capacitance of a tetrode is made very small.
 In practice, the gridplate capacitance is reduced from several micromicrofarads $(\mu\mu f)$ for a triode to 0.01 $\mu\mu f$ or less for a screen-grid tube.